How does the power grid work?

 Phase 2: Transmission

-Unlike other resources, electricity is not easily stored, so it must be sent via high-voltage, long-distance transmission lines from the power plants.
-A device called a transformer uses electromagnetic magic to step up the voltage of the electricity so that it can travel across these transmission lines.
+Unlike other resources, electricity is not easily stored, so it must be sent via long-distance transmission lines from the power plants.
+To manage this incredible distance and scale, the grid relies heavily on high-voltage transmission.
+A device called a transformer uses electromagnetic magic to step up the voltage of the electricity so that it can travel across these lines.

 Why high-voltage?
-Electricity conveyed at a high voltage (up to 500,000 volts) prevents energy loss because: higher voltage means lower current, lower current means decreased resistance loss, and decreased resistance loss means less lost energy.
+Sending electricity at such a massive voltage (sometimes up to 500,000 volts) prevents significant energy loss.
+Here’s the physics put simply: higher voltage means lower current, lower current means decreased resistance loss, and decreased resistance loss means less lost energy.

 Phase 3: Distribution